1993–94 FA Cup: Fifth round proper

 The fifth round matches were played on the weekend beginning 19 February 1994.

+Kidderminster Harriers was again the lowest-ranked team in the draw and the last non-league club in the competition.
+Harriers would go on to win the Football Conference championship, but they were to be controversially denied promotion to the Third Division after the Football League introduced new stadium tenure and capacity regulations in the wake of the demise of Maidstone United during the previous season.
+Harriers' ground, Aggborough was deemed to be of insufficient capacity to host Football League fixtures.

 Sixth round proper

 Oldham Athletic reached the FA Cup semi-finals for the second time in five seasons, where they would meet their opponents from 1990 – Manchester United.

 Luton reached their first semi-final since 1988 at the expense of West Ham United, where they would take on Chelsea.

 Semi-finals

 The semi-final paired Premier League leaders Manchester United with relegation-threatened Oldham Athletic - a repeat of the 1990 semi-final.
 Wembley Stadium was the venue for this match, which was still goalless after 90 minutes.
 Oldham took the lead in extra time through Neil Pointon, and held their lead the 119th minute, when a late equaliser by Mark Hughes forced a replay.
 The two sides met at Maine Road for the replay, which United won 4–1 to end their opposition's hopes of a first-ever FA Cup final, and move closer to winning the double.

 The other semi-final paired Premier League side Chelsea with Division One side Luton Town, with both sides looking for glory in the cup after disappointing league campaigns.
 Like the other semi-final the following day, this match was played at Wembley.
 Chelsea went through with Gavin Peacock scoring twice in a 2–0 win, to reach their first FA Cup final for 24 years.